JB515/embedded_systeam_motor/README.md

 ## To Do

 - [X] Get motor to spin.
+- [ ] Convert start code to form with threading and interrupts
 - [ ] Spin for a defined number of rotations and stop without overshooting.
 - [ ] Spin at a defined angular velocity
 - [ ] (optional) Set and hold the motor angle to the nearest 1°, rotate at low angular velocity (1°s-1)